 - No extra pads are added

 Wait!
 If you’re a BMX rider then you should have a BMX Helmet.
 Have a look at Best BMX Helmets

 9. Troy Lee Designs D3 Full Face Helmet

 The Troy lee design D3 equally provides a performance-oriented comfortable and valuable ride.
-Whereas there are various least priced helmets on the market but we feel this as nearly a perfect fusion of performance and price.
+Whereas there are various least priced helmets on the market but we feel this is nearly a perfect fusion of performance and price.

-Giving you a confident and robust feel with its innovatively designed models.
+Gives you a confident and robust feel with its innovatively designed models.